sshleifer/charactr/README.md

 - $cd imsg_stats
 - $pip install -r requirements.txt
 - $python chat_to_csv.py
-- Data will be in msg.csv and ppl.csv
-- Static Plots will be in fig1.png and fig2.png
+- Data will be in msg.csv and ppl.csv, Histogram will be in fig1.png
 - To see hoverable D3 plot: open imsg_stats/index.html in Firefox or Safari ($open -a Safari).